satpalsr/sdk/docs/server.light.md

 Lights are created directly as instances.
 They support a variety of configuration options through the [LightOptions](./server.lightoptions.md) constructor argument.

+<h2>Events</h2>

+This class is an EventRouter, and instances of it emit events with payloads listed under [LightEventPayloads](./server.lighteventpayloads.md)

 ## Example